ESSM School of Sexual Medicine

 The course not only aims to add to your knowledge of Sexual Medicine but also to enable you to change your clinical practice with the acquisition of new skills to apply to providing services for patients and to have more confidence in assessing and helping men and women with common sexual concerns.

-The 'ESSM School of Sexual Medicine' is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The 'ESSM School of Sexual Medicine' will seek accreditation by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS), www.uems.net.

 Through an agreement between the European Union of Medical Specialists and the American Medical Association, physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 Credits™.
 Information on the process to convert EACCME credit to AMA credit can be found at www.ama-assn.org/go/internationalcme.